 Wondering How to Make this Win Best in Show?

 - The Serving Dish.
 If you don’t have a large rectangular platter, use a large wooden cutting board to assemble the food on.
 Don’t have one of those either?
 Get creative!
-Try something wild, like thin pieces of scrap wood.
-You know, the kind I used for my brunch grazing table that one time.
+Try something wild.
+One time I used thin pieces of scrap wood for this brunch grazing table.

 - Presentation Is Key.
 Find a sturdy spot for the dip somewhere in the arrangement, but off centered.
 Choose a dip bowl that is neutral so it doesn’t clash with the beautiful colors of the food.
 Arrange foods together and use the celery and carrots to separate the Buffalo Brussels and Buffalo Cauliflower from the Buffalo Chicken.

 - Garnish.
-If you want the prize, it’s not optional this time!
+It’s not optional this time!
 Use scissors to cut the chives at an angle.
 Finally, do the chive and blue cheese sprinkle all over the place.